Hannah Glasscoe UX Design Portfolio

 Creating and testing low fidelity wireframes

-• A clear all function to reset number of guests
+• A clear all function to reset the number of guests

-• Went away from the continue button not being “enabled” so that users could click on the continue button, but would be informed of lacking information
+• Enabling the continue button so that users could click on it, but would be informed of any information required to continue

-• Updated the steppers to be clickable and take a user to that stage
+• Updating the steppers to be clickable and take a user to the stage they clicked on

 Ideating